 Medical education has changed as the amount of information has increased and we recognize that learners absorb information in different ways.
 Our faculty and fellows approach medical education with self-reflection and curiosity.
 We want to understand which methods of teaching are effective at increasing learners’ knowledge and often also changing their attitudes and skills.

-The American Academy of Pediatrics has encouraged primary care pediatricians to take a major role in children with attention deficit hyperactivity disorder and other mental conditions.
-Health services research is a multi-disciplinary field that investigates access to, use of, quality, and outcomes of health care services.
-We're interested in how primary care pediatrics delivers developmental-behavioral pediatrics care to children, with an ultimate goal of improving the care and outcomes.
+The American Academy of Pediatrics has encouraged primary care pediatricians to take a major role in caring for children with Attention Deficit Hyperactivity Disorder and other neurodevelopmental conditions.
+Health services research is a multidisciplinary field that investigates access, use, quality, and outcomes of health care services.
+We’re interested in how primary care clinicians deliver developmental-behavioral care to children, with an ultimate goal of improving care and outcomes.